-- 3.1 The 1992 Fund has 120 Member States and is currently dealing with claims and/or recourse actions in respect of 13 incidents.
-Whilst the 1992 Fund is dealing with two incidents from a Supplementary Fund Member State, namely the Alfa I and Agia Zoni II incidents (Greece), it is unlikely that claims for compensation, in either case, will exceed the limits under the 1992 CLC and Fund Convention. - 3.2 The most recent pollution incident in a 1992 Fund Member State was reported to the IOPC Funds on 19 February 2021 by the Government of Israel.
+- 3.1 There are currently 121 States Parties to the 1992 Fund Convention and the 1992 Fund is currently dealing with claims and/or recourse actions in respect of 12 incidents.
+Whilst that Fund is dealing with two incidents from a Supplementary Fund Member State, namely the Alfa I and Agia Zoni II incidents (Greece), it is unlikely that claims for compensation, in either case, will exceed the limits under the 1992 CLC and Fund Convention. - 3.2 The most recent pollution incident in a 1992 Fund Member State was reported to the IOPC Funds on 19 February 2021 by the Government of Israel.
 The Government requested assistance with a mystery spill, which had resulted in tar balls being washed up along the Israeli coastline.
-The Israeli Ministry of Environment organised a full response to the spill.
-After an investigation, the Israeli authorities believe that the oil was released from a tanker which they have identified.
-Since the investigation is still in its early stages and due to the uncertainties in identifying the oil and the vessel that caused the oil spill, it is not clear at this stage whether the Conventions apply and whether the 1992 Fund will be involved in this incident.
-In the meantime, the IOPC Funds continues to offer support and guidance to the Israeli Government. - 3.3 One incident that occurred in the Port of Rotterdam, the Netherlands, in 2018, has raised interesting questions in respect of the applicability of the 1992 Conventions.
-The oil spilled from the Bow Jubail was bunker oil, and the shipowner has argued that the incident was covered under Article 1.8 of the International Convention on Civil Liability for Bunker Oil Pollution Damage, 2001 (Bunkers Convention 2001).
-However, a Court of Appeal has decided that since the shipowner had not proved that the Bow
+The Israeli Ministry of Environmental Protection (MEPD) organised a full response to the spill.
+After an investigation, the Israeli authorities believe that the oil was released from a tanker which they had identified.
+An investigation undertaken by the MEPD failed to conclusively identify the tanker responsible for the spill.
+Since the 1992 Fund Convention also applies to spills of persistent oil even if the ship from which the oil is released cannot be identified, provided it is shown that the oil originated from a ship as defined in the 1992 CLC, the 1992 CLC and Fund Convention apply to this incident and the Director has been authorised to make compensation payments for admissible claims.
+So far 29 claims for compensation have been submitted totalling ILS 10 million (£2.4 million), with further claims expected.
+A local firm with a long history of assisting P&I Clubs has been engaged to act as a focal point in order to help potential claimants and facilitate the submission and processing of claims.